IDinsight/ask-a-question/docs/blog/posts/turn-integration.md

 As a question-answering plugin service, Ask A Question requires what we call "chat managers" - platforms that help you build end-user chat flows and integrate with channels like WhatsApp.

 To make this integration process easier, we published a [Turn.io](https://turn.io) Playbook.
-Playbooks are reusable components of a chat service that can be shared with and remixed by other teams in the chat-for-impact community.
+Playbooks are reusable, pre-built chat flows that can be shared with and remixed by other teams in the chat-for-impact community.

 <!-- more -->